Docker Entrypoint vs CMD: What Is the Difference and How to Choose?

 Docker is a platform that lets us run and manage applications inside containers.
 Before we can run an application inside a container, we must create a Docker image of the application using Dockerfiles.
-A Dockerfile is a text file that contains instructions that are executed by Docker to create the Docker image.
+A Dockerfile is a text file containing instructions that Docker executes to create the image.
 Each instruction is composed of a directive and an argument.
 CMD

 and ENTRYPOINT